liamthepineapple/sparkr/README.md

 ```

 Categories can be Physical, Social, Creative, Wellness, and Bad.
-Category is not required for functioning package.
+Category is not required for the package to work. sparkr comes with a
+preexisting dataset that includes the idea data and the catagoeires.

 ## Installation